 List TWO specific ways, this language class is different from other language classes that you’ve had (at your current school or previous schools)

 Many of my current students were previously students of legacy teachers.
 They studied Spanish through textbooks, learned linguistics, and spoke about Spanish in English.
 I wanted to hear these specific comparisons from them.
-Here are the rest of the answers that aren’t detailed below.

 - One way that her class is different than the other classes is because, well, its fun!
 She dosen’t try to take the learning to home, but does it all at school, where it should be!
 Also, she makes the learning really fun, making us laugh, having us play games about the lesson, heck, we even have conversations that take up the entire class in spainish!
 Using grammar and textbooks on the other hand is boring and you get nothing out of it besides this goes here, and that goes there, and uhhgh… *snore* Another way it is different is because it takes participation and paying attention to learn in her class.
 I love all of this so much!
 LOL